Learning to Retrieve In-Context Examples for Large Language Models: Methodology

 \textbf{Initial Candidates Retrieval } Given an example $(x, y)$ from the training set, where $x$ is the input and $y$ is the groundtruth output, we retrieve the top-$n$ candidates $\{(x_i, y_i)\}_{i=1}^{n}$ from the example pool $\mathbb{P}$ using an initial retriever.
 The pool $\mathbb{P}$ contains the training examples from a mixture of tasks.
 Since $(x, y) \in \mathbb{P}$ holds during training, we exclude itself from the retrieval results.

 In this paper, we employ the unsupervised BM25 algorithm as the initial retriever.
 The query only consists of the input $x$, while each retrieval candidate is the string concatenation of the input $x_i$ and the output $y_i$.
 This setting aligns with the test-time scenario, where the groundtruth output is unavailable.
-Assuming the initial retriever is reasonably effective, we anticipate that the top-$n$ candidates would contain some positive examples and hard negative examples.
+With a reasonably effective initial retriever, the top-$n$ candidates would likely contain some positive examples and hard negative examples.

 \textbf{Ranking Candidates using LLMs } To assess the quality of the retrieved candidates, we utilize feedback signals from a frozen LLM.
 Specifically, we rank the candidates in descending order based on the log-likelihood of the groundtruth output $y$, as given by the following equation: